4 November 2022

 Do you think group work is a super valuable component of any successful classroom community?
 And does the thought of it make you cringe, just a little bit?
 If you answered yes to both of these questions, it might seem like you’re in trouble.
 Fear not!
-Halloween is over, and group activities don’t have to be scary.
+Group activities don’t have to be scary.

 Read on for five practical ideas and suggestions to make your classroom group work less intimidating (and more effective).